Four days in the Aravis to learn and enjoy rock climbing :

 Day 1 – We will start the course on a small cliff in Grand Bornand, well-oriented to the sun above the mountain pastures.
 Getting to grips with the equipment, a few safety instructions and you will quickly come into contact with the beautiful limestone of the Aravis.
 Advice will be given on the basics of second or “top rope” climbing, the appropriate positions for the ascent and then the descent.
 You will practice a little abseiling at the end of the session to feel more comfortable.

 Day 2 – Review of what you learned the day before on a new cliff in La Clusaz.
 Learning lead climbing and the appropriate techniques.
-In the second part of the day, you will do your first 2-pitch route.
+In the second part of the day, you may do your first 2-pitch route.

 Day 3 – Introductory route in several pitches.
 Applying the learnings of the day before on a multi-pitch route of an appropriate level of difficulty.